dont-touch-my-mushroom/dont-touch-my-mushroom.github.io/open-sessions.md

 * Join our mailing list [improv-zurich](https://groups.google.com/forum/#!forum/improv-zurich/join).
 * Introduce yourself informally.
 A "Hi" is fine, but you can go fancy ;)
+* Check for emails to make sure the session is happening.
 * Show up.

 ## Where is it?